-$Did \ u \ \overline{know}$?
+Did u know?
 Ratio to moving average method is most general and, therefore, most popular method of measuring seasonal variations.

-The state of the s

-14. If the If the time series data are in terms of annual figures, the seasonal variations are
+14. If the time series data are in terms of annual figures, the seasonal variations are.....

 (a) Present (b) Absent

 (c) In fixed ratio (d) transitory

-15. The seasonal variations are of nature with period equal to one year.
+The s seasonal variations are of nature with period equal to one year.

 (a) Linear (b) Cyclic

 (c) Periodic (d) Varying

-16. The measurement of seasonal variation is done by them from othe components of a time series.
+- 16. The measurement of seasonal variation is done by them from other components of a time series.

-(a) Separating (b) Dissociating
+- (a) Separating (b) Dissociating

-(c) Isolating (d) Filtering
+- (c) Isolating (d) Filtering

-State whether the following statements are true or false: